 Where are you social secured?

-There are common rules about social insurance within the EEA-countries that determine in wich country you should be social secured.
-To recieve more information you should contact Försäkringskassan.
+There are common rules about social insurance within the EEA-countries that determine in which country you should be social secured.
+To receive more information you should contact Försäkringskassan.

 Obligation to pay social contribution fees

-Employer's contributions are paid by the person who has paid employees for work and is calculated on the sum of salaries and benefits paid.
+An employer who has paid employees for work pays employer's contributions and it is calculated on the sum of salaries and benefits paid.

-On payment to persons born in 1938 – 1952 employer’s contribution of 16.36 per cent are payable and for persons born in 1937 or earlier 6.31 per cent are payable.
+For the income year of 2019 until the 30th of June applies that on payment to persons born in 1938 – 1954 employer’s contribution of 16.36 per cent are payable and for persons born in 1937 or earlier 6.15 per cent are payable.

 If you work in Sweden for a foreign employer without a permanent establishment in Sweden, you and your employer may agree that you make the payments of th social security contributions.